m88i/nexus-operator/README.md

 ```bash
 kubectl edit nexus
 ```

+If you're running on Kubernetes, edit the Nexus resource to add a [valid host for the Ingress](#network-on-kubernetes-114) to work.
 ### Clean up

 Considering that you ran the install command above, to remove the operator completely from your cluster, just run: